 Supervise children while their parents participate in educational workshops and other important activities.
 Volunteers play with children using resources/materials provided by the program or the volunteers.
 Volunteers commit to participating “on call” as available for varying program needs.

 Who: Adults and youth at least 16 years old When: Varies

-Homework Helpers (Individual or Groups)
+Homework Helpers (Individual)